serverx-org/SERVER-X-101/content/articles/basics-of-blockchain/index.md.md

 >
 ### Consensus Mechanism

-A process used to achieve agreement on the state of the blockchain.
+A consensus mechanism is a process utilized to reach an agreement on the state of the blockchain.
 Popular mechanisms include Proof of Work (used by Bitcoin) and Proof of Stake (used by Ethereum 2.0).

-> This is like a big team meeting where everyone who has a copy of the notebook agrees on what should be added or changed.
-It helps keep the notebook consistent and trustworthy.
+> It's akin to a large team meeting where everyone possessing a copy of the notebook concurs on what additions or alterations should be made.
+This process ensures the consistency and trustworthiness of the notebook.
->

 ### Smart Contracts

-A process used to achieve agreement on the state of the blockchain.
+Smart contracts are automated protocols that facilitate agreement on the blockchain's state.
 Popular mechanisms include Proof of Work (used by Bitcoin) and Proof of Stake (used by Ethereum 2.0).

-> Imagine writing down a set of rules in the notebook, and when certain conditions are met, those rules automatically come to life.
-It's like having a magic agreement that executes itself.
+> Think of it as writing a set of rules in the notebook; when specific conditions are met, these rules autonomously come into effect.
+It's akin to having a magical agreement that self-executes.
 >
 ### Public and Private Blockchains